eevvaayou/eevvaayou.github.io/_posts/2019-05-30-course_quality.md

 - **Assignment Planning:** Students should be informed in advance of their weekly homework tasks and deadlines to allow for proper time management.

 - **Streamlining Management Tools:** instructors should select homework management software from the list provided by the company that aligns with their course.
 They must inform company at least one week before the course begins so that we can prepare the course page and invite instructors to join.
-(We invite the instructors to tell us if they have more suitable homework software.)
+(Feel free to let us know if you have a homework software that you prefer.)
 If no homework software is needed, instructors can choose to have students submit homework and provide feedback to students via email.
 This method requires instructors and students to cc the class supervisor on all communications.

 - **Pre-Class Assessment and Feedback:** The instructors should review all student work at least one day before class.
 Feedback and evaluation of student homework during class should not exceed 15 minutes, not excessively occupying normal class time.